jmservera/miscdemos/web/promptlab.md

 ### Exercise 1 Conclusion

 Excellent job on completing the first exercise!

+In this exercise you learnt some basic prompting terms and techniques, such as seed text prompts, conditional prompts, multiple choice prompts, and zero-shot prompts.
+You also got a feel for how Copilot generates content based on different types of prompts and how you can guide the AI to produce the desired output.

 > Remember, there is no 'one-size-fits-all' approach to using AI.
 Feel free to experiment with different types of prompts to see what results you get.
 The more you experiment, the more you will understand how to guide Copilot effectively.
 If you need some more examples for each type of prompt, check the [example guide](#some-more-example-prompts) at the end of this document.